Publication Policies and Guidelines for Authors

 Advancing Corrections Journal (Digital) ISSN: 2789-5246

-Please read these guidelines and note that manuscripts not conforming to these guidelines may be returned.
+Please read this document and note that manuscripts not conforming to our publication policies and guidelines for preparation of manuscripts may not be considered.

 What Do We Publish?

-Only manuscripts of sufficient quality that meet the aims and scope of Advancing Corrections will be reviewed.
-There are no fees payable to submit or publish in the Journal.
-As part of the submission process Author/s are required to indicate that they are submitting their original work, that they have the rights in the work, that they have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by them, that you are submitting the work for first publication in Advancing Corrections and that it is not being considered for publication elsewhere and has not already been published elsewhere.
+Only manuscripts of sufficient quality that meet the Aims and Scope of Advancing Corrections Journal will be considered.
+There are no fees payable to submit or publish in the journal.
+As part of the submission process author/s are required to indicate that they are submitting their original work, that they have the rights to that work, that they have obtained and can supply all necessary permissions for the reproduction of any copyright works not owned by them, that they are submitting the work for first publication in Advancing Corrections and that it is not being considered for publication elsewhere or has not already been published elsewhere (refer to the Authors’ section in the Publication Ethics Policy).

 Publication Policies